Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

 \subsubsection{Latency vs. Send Rate for 0.95 recall}

-From \autoref{fig:qps_recall_1B}, we can see that at 0.95 recall@10, throughput for ScatterGather and \name{} are around 6000 and 30000 QPS respectively.
+From \autoref{fig:qps_recall_1B}, we can see that throughput for ScatterGather and \name{} are around 5000 and 30000 QPS respectively.
 Hence, we choose to examine how latency changes as we increase the send rate up to these thresholds.
-As we can see in \autoref{fig:latency_vs_send_rate}, as send rate increases from 1000 to 6000, ScatterGather's mean and tail latency rises accordingly.
-In contrast, \name{}'s mean latency only rises marginally as the send rate increases from 6000 to 10000 and stabilizes at around 6ms thereafter.
+As we can see in \autoref{fig:latency_vs_send_rate}, as send rate increases from 1000 to 5000, ScatterGather's mean and tail latency rise accordingly.
+We attribute this to the implicit synchronization overhead of ScatterGather.
+The client has to wait for results to arrive from all servers, so as we increase the send rate, if one server is struggling to keep up, then the latency is bottlenecked by this straggler.
+In contrast, \name{}'s mean latency remains fairly constant across all send rates and stays below 3ms.

-One thing to note is that \name{}'s latency spread is wider than ScatterGather, and its tail latency is worse.
-This is expected since \name{} is dependent on multiple hops of inter-server communication.
-The simple communication pattern used in ScatterGather reduces throughput but does benefit the per-query latency.